sourcegraph/handbook/content/product-engineering/planning.md

 ### OKR slides

 The OKR tracker slides are a living document that is updated once a week to communicate that current state of top level product and engineering key results for the current quarter.
 It only contains 1 week's worth of updates.
-Each slide has an owner, and that owner is responsible for updating that slide at the end of each week so it can be reviewed at the [VP team sync](#vp-team-sync) on Monday.
+Each slide has an owner, and that owner is responsible for updating that slide at the end of each week.

-The slides are reviewed and discussed each week in the [VP team sync](#vp-team-sync) so we can celebrate wins, identify risks, and course correct if necessary.
+The slides are reviewed and discussed each week in the [VP team sync](team.md#vp-team-sync) so we can celebrate wins, identify risks, and course correct if necessary.

 After the slides are reviewed, they are copied to a seprate slide deck to capture week-over-week progress.